GambitGamesLLC/unity-launcher-manager/README.md

 ## DEMO INSTRUCTIONS

-Access the demo scene in located in the Assets/Demo folder\
+Access the demo scenes in located in the Assets/Demo folder

-\
+## PROCESS MANAGER DEMO
-The demo scene includes a "Demo" GameObject with two components used to test the ProcessManager package.
+Includes a "Demo" GameObject with two components used to test the ProcessManager package.\
+Press 'Play' to open the process specified at the path variable with the arguments passed into it.

 **ProcessManagerDemo**
 - **Path** : Full path to the executable you want to run.
 Defaults to notepad.exe for Windows OS.
 - **ArgumentKeys** : The command line argument keys you want to pass into the process defined at the path variable
 - **ArgumentValues** : The command line argument values you want to pass into the process defined at the path variable

+## COMMAND LINE ARGUMENTS DEMO
+Includes a "Demo" GameObject with a component used to test the ability of the ProcessManager to read command line values.\
+Press 'Play' to print the parsed command line arguments to the console log.

+**CommandLineArgumentsDemo**
+- **Command Line Arguments** : String[] of values, simulating the type of string returned by System.Environment.GetCommandLineArgs()

 ---